flyteorg/flyte/rsts/deployment/deployment/multicluster.rst

 .. note::
   The credentials have two parts (``CA cert`` and ``bearer token``).

-3. Copy the bearer token of the first dataplane cluster's secret to your clipboard using the following command:
+3. Copy the bearer token of the first data plane cluster's secret to your clipboard using the following command:

 .. prompt:: bash $

   kubectl get secret -n flyte dataplane1-token \
       -o jsonpath='{.data.token}' | base64 -D | pbcopy

-4. Go to ``secrets.yaml`` and add a new entry under ``stringData`` with the dataplane cluster token:
+4. Go to ``secrets.yaml`` and add a new entry under ``stringData`` with the data plane cluster token:

 .. code-block:: yaml
    :caption: secrets.yaml